-- Interferometry skills, in particular advanced calibration, extended array configurations (high resolution), wideband high-sensitivity continuum imaging (multi-frequency synthesis), mosaicing and wide-field imaging (including combining ALMA configurations to improve image fidelity), and polarimetry. - Multi-instrument research, in particular comparing data from different telescopes, (e.g. Herschel, JCMT, e-MERLIN, EVN) combining ALMA and compatible data, and interoperability between CASA and AIPS.
-The UK ARC Node is part of the JBCA Interferometry Centre of Excellence which provides support for these instruments, others such as LOFAR and prospective SKA users. - Data management, in particular data mining the ALMA Archive, development of pipelines and scripts for large projects, standards and documentation for data publication. - Simulations using the OST (http://almaost.jb.man.ac.uk/) or inside CASA: choosing suitable input images, estimating the brightness on ALMA scales and so on. - No local funding for travel and accommodation is available, but funding through the ORP program can be requested.
+- Multi-instrument research, in particular comparing data from different telescopes, (e.g. JCMT, e-MERLIN, EVN, JVLA, NOEMA, SMA and JVLA) combining ALMA and compatible data, and interoperability between CASA and other sotfware.
+The UK ARC Node is part of the Centre of Excellence for Radio Astronomy (CERA) which provides support for these instruments, others such as LOFAR and prospective SKA users. - Data management, in particular data mining the ALMA Archive, development of pipelines and scripts for large projects, standards and documentation for data publication. - Simulations using the OST (https://almaost.jb.man.ac.uk/) or inside CASA: choosing suitable input images, estimating the brightness on ALMA scales and so on.